scaleblocks/specs/api-crud.md

   <summary>Property keys conventions</summary>

   ### Property keys conventions
-  - Properties prefixed by underscores `_` 🟡SHOULD NOT be used unless specified by this specification
+  - Properties prefixed by underscores `_` 🟡SHOULD NOT be used unless specified by this specification.
+They are reservated for properties that affects the operations behaviors.
   - It is 🟡RECOMMENDED, although it is not important, to use `camelCase` as the default naming convention for properties keys

 </details>